I live in Chicago. Why should I visit Madison? Great question. We're so glad you asked.

 The short answer is yes.
 The longer answer is absolutely yes.
 Madison's culinary culture is rooted in the Dane County Farmers' Market, the largest producer-only farmers' market in the country.
 The market is a testament to the community's support of agriculture and local food systems.
 Everyone from locals to chefs to coffee shop owners and brewers shop at the farmers' market and pride themselves on using the freshest ingredients possible on their menus.
 This fresh, local mentality is what makes Madison's food scene stand out among every other city that rightfully claims to have incredible food.
 In fact, the farm-to-table movement is said to have started in Madison, in large part due to culinary pioneers like Odessa Piper, who opened the legendary L'Etoile in 1976, decades before other restaurateurs were considering this approach to food.

-Reverence for sustainability, culture and innovation permeates throughout our local restaurants from street food to high-end dining.
-In Madison, you'll find more than 40 James Beard honors and more than 100 restaurants featuring global menus with dishes representing nearly every continent.
+Reverence for sustainability, culture and innovation permeates throughout our local restaurants from food carts to high-end establishments.
+In Madison, you'll find more than 47 chefs and businesses that have earned James Beard honors and more than 100 restaurants featuring global menus with dishes representing nearly every continent.

 Back to top.